Madeira Islands: Weather Overview

 Temperatures have been recorded as high as 37 degrees Celsius in the southwest, plummeting as low as 7 degrees Celsius in high mountainous altitudes.

 Northeastern Madeira Islands

-The northeast portion of the Madeira Islands is made up of of Porto Santo Island.
+The northeast portion of the Madeira Islands is made up of Porto Santo Island.
 Porto Santo is both the northernmost and easternmost island in Madeira, and due to its geographic location, is affected by the Northeasterly Trade Wind.
 This wind gathers off the coast of Portugal and travels down to the Islands of Cape Verde.
 As the wind travels, it carries with it moisture and the early morning hours see big sea swells.

-This causes wind gusts to north, so areas such as Canico and Canical tend to be more overcast, subject to the wind gusts and with a higher average amount of rainfall than other areas within the Madeira Islands.
+This causes wind gusts to the north, so areas such as Canico and Clinical tend to be more overcast, subject to the wind gusts and with a higher average amount of rainfall than other areas within the Madeira Islands.
 Temperatures in Porto Santo are generally well within the typical and comfortable range of 18- 24 degrees Celsius, with wind gusts up to 28 knots.
-The exceptions on Porto Santo are the snow-capped Fancho Peak hills located on the ends of the island and reaching 515 meters in height.
+The exceptions on Porto Santo are the snow-capped Fanchon Peak hills located on the ends of the island and reaching 515 meters in height.

 The northern coast of Madeira contains Ruivo Peak, a mountain that reaches an altitude of 1861 meters.
-The northern portion of Madeira itself is only sporadically inhabited due to the bracing winds, altitude, dips in temperature and mountainous terrain.
-Most individuals that choose to reside in the north do so at the foot of the peaks due higher temperatures, sunshine, rain, and availability of water.
+The northern portion of Madeira itself is only sporadically inhabited due to the bracing winds, altitude dips in temperature and mountainous terrain.
+Most individuals that choose to reside in the north do so at the foot of the peaks due to higher temperatures, sunshine, rain, and availability of water.

 Typically vacationers and residents of the Madeira Islands are drawn to the lush rich greens of southern Madeira, or the sandy white palm tree lined beaches of northeastern Ponta Sorta.